Virus-like Particles (VLPs)

 Crank MC, et al. A proof of concept for structure-based vaccine design targeting RSV in humans.
 Science (2019), 505-509.

 Rappuoli R. and D. Serruto.
 Preview: Self-Assembling Nanoparticles Usher in a New Era of Vaccine Design.
 Cell (2019), 1245-1247.

-Our technology allows us to readily manufacture virus-like particles (VLPs) displaying complex antigens to target a whole class of vaccine targets with significant unmet medical needs.
+Our technology allows us to readily manufacture VLPs displaying complex antigens to target a whole class of vaccine targets, such as RSV and SARS-CoV-2, with significant unmet medical needs.